 Employees should wash their hands with soap and water:

-Sick or exposed dogs should be isolated for two weeks.
-Clothing, equipment, surfaces and hands should be cleaned and disinfected after exposure to dogs showing signs of respiratory disease.2 Dog owners whose dogs are coughing or exhibiting other signs of respiratory disease should not participate in activities or bring their dogs to facilities where other dogs can be exposed to the virus.7
+Sick or exposed dogs should be isolated, preferably with a separate air supply.
+Dogs infected with H3N2 canine influenza can shed the virus up to 26 days; therefore, isolation for at least 21 days is recommended.
+Personal protective equipment (gown and gloves at a minimum) should be worn when handling ill animals.
+Clothing (including shoes), equipment, surfaces and hands should be cleaned and disinfected after exposure to dogs showing signs of respiratory disease.
+Dog owners whose dogs are coughing or exhibiting other signs of respiratory disease should not participate in activities or bring their dogs to facilities where other dogs can be exposed to the virus.

 Key Facts about Canine Influenza (Centers for Disease Control and Prevention)

 Dog Owners: Canine Influenza FAQ (University of Florida College of Veterinary Medicine)